Housing crisis: Missoula clears another camp, estimates 60 urban camps

 They were living at the Johnson Street Emergency Winter Shelter, but that facility closed in April and the city won't have it back open until late summer or early fall.

-Both Williams and Bautista said they've been presented with no options when outreach workers told them the city was going to clear the camp.
+Both Williams and Bautista said they were presented with no options when outreach workers told them the city was going to clear the camp.

 "I feel like they just look at us and they're like 'well you can figure it out,' that kind of thing," Williams said.
 "That's the vibe I get."